medialab/minet/README.md

 optional arguments:
+  -h, --help                  show this help message and exit --base-url BASE_URL         Base url used to resolve relative urls.
+  --from {text,html}          Extract urls from which kind of source?
-  -h, --help                  show this help message and exit -o OUTPUT, --output OUTPUT  Path to the output file.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the result will be printed to stdout.
   -s SELECT, --select SELECT  Columns to keep in output, separated by comma.
-  --from {text,html}          Extract urls from which kind of source?
   --total TOTAL               Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.

 examples: